wp-plugins/official-mailerlite-sign-up-forms/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add newsletter sign up forms to your WordPresss site.
+Add newsletter sign up forms to your WordPress site.
 Subscribers will be saved directly to your MailerLite account.
 Super easy to set up!

 == Description ==